jagdeepsinghsaini1126/Induction_program/README.md

 #### Then after our principal DR. SEHJPAL SINGH SIR
  introduce us with some realities of our branches that before 3 or 4 years when companies visit GNE for Placement they hire more then 100 of students from one batch bit in present time one company hire less than 15 students so we have to work hard as well as smart.

+##### Then after we visit our cse department
+where assistant professors and professors of cse department very well motivate us and show us the labs of cse depatment

+# Day 2